Data-driven engineering and construction

 Posted on June 29, 2020

-Process industries across the globe and currently undergoing a digital revolution that is creating and transforming business models.
+Process industries across the globe are currently undergoing a digital revolution that is creating and transforming business models.
 They are increasingly embracing the immense possibilities offered by advanced digitalization in the plant engineering and construction life cycle.
 But what is all the fuss about?
 I asked CADMATIC Business Development Directors Jari Pynnönen and Tommy Norström for their perspectives on data-driven engineering and construction.

 Each design and construction phase begins with data collection.
 Data is also derived from the preliminary design process, specifications and customer’s needs mapping, and nowadays also increasingly from various open data sources.
 Statistics, maps, photos, traffic statistics and practically any other relevant sources of information in the various phases of the design process provide useful information.
 All this data should be stored in an easily manageable format and in databases where the constantly increasing amount of updated data is easily available in all phases of the project without any delays.

 This is quite a challenge and how can this be achieved?
 Is data-driven engineering and construction maybe something new?